martz091/Starlink-scraping/README.md

 # Starlink-scraping
-This is a student's data script project.
+This is a student's script project that collects to a accessible starlink account using python

 ## Prerequisites